supahcraig/schemareg/README.md

 LOCATION '/user/nifi/incoming/'
 TBLPROPERTIES ('avro.schema.url'='http://cdp.3.128.74.236.nip.io:18763/schemaName/your_schema_name');
 ```

+ *NOTE:* the URL for the avro schema will depend on your setup, and if you used fastapi or a lambda/api gateway.

 Now test that it worked.
 Selecting from the table should give you clean data back out.